Lagrangian antisurgery: Introduction

 \section{Introduction}

 A fundamental question in symplectic geometry is what manifolds arise as the Lagrangian submanifolds of a given symplectic manifold $(M^{2n},\omega)$.
-This question has different flavours and levels of difficulty depending e.g.\ on whether one asks for embedded or immersed Lagrangian submanifolds, or if one incorporates additional constraints such as exactness or monotonicity.
+This question has different flavours and levels of difficulty, depending on whether one asks for embedded or immersed Lagrangian submanifolds, and on whether one incorporates constraints such as exactness or monotonicity.

 A natural attempt to construct new Lagrangian submanifolds is to modify given ones by some sort of surgery operation.
 There is one well known construction which resolves the transverse double points of a Lagrangian immersion $\iota: L \to M$ by replacing neighbourhoods of them by copies of $D^1 \times S^{n-1}$.
 For example, if $L$ is connected, oriented and immersed with a unique double point, then the resulting Lagrangian $L'$ is embedded and diffeomorphic to the connected sum $L \# (S^1 \times S^{n-1})$, provided that the surgery can be performed compatibly with the orientation.
 This operation, which we will refer to as \emph{Lagrangian 0-surgery}, is due to Lalonde--Sikorav \cite{Lalonde-Sikorav91} for $n = 2$ and to Polterovich \cite{Polterovich--Surgery-of-Lagrangians} for general $n$.